BitcoinFiles/bitcoinfiles-sdk/README.md

       signatures: [
         {
           key: "your wif key for signing",
           // indexes: [0, 1, ...] // Optional.
 Choose which indexes to sign.
-If ommitted then everything is assumed to be signed (Default behaviour)
+If omitted then everything is assumed to be signed (Default behaviour)
         }
       ]
     });